CitrusNotes/CitrusMobile/README.md

 # CitrusNotes Mobile

-A modern Note Taking application built with Expo (React Native) and Python (FastAPI), with MongoDB integration.
+A modern Note Taking application built with Expo (React Native), Python (FastAPI), and MongoDB integration.
+The frontend uses Axios for API communication and includes features for document scanning, file management, and secure authentication.

 ## Project Structure